marusakod/scprocess/docs/running.md

   sce_bender_prob: 0.5

 ```
-you can set the `sce_bender_prob` parameter which is only relevant when selected ambient method is cellbender.
-Meaning: what probability of being a cell is required to be kept as a cell?
+* `sce_bender_prob`: what probability of being a cell is required to be kept as a cell?
+Only relevant when selected ambient method is `cellbender`.

 ##### Doublet removal